I'm Filippo Gabutti, professional photographer

 Framing.
 Light.
 Emotion.
 These three, fundamental ingredients create photography that strikes at the heart of a viewer.

-I’m a professional photographer based in Tuscany, specialising in photographing equestrian, people and landscape.
+I’m a professional photographer based in Tuscany.
 In 2005, I graduated from the Italian Institute of Photography in Milan.

-With more than 15 years in the industry, I have gained extensive experience in sports photography, editorial, brand, and landscape photography, satisfying clients at the highest levels.
+With 20 years in the industry, I have gained extensive experience in sports photography, equestrian events, editorial, brand, and wedding, satisfying clients at the highest levels.
 In this way, I have learned to see the world with a camera in my hands, observing my surroundings and outlining life’s most brilliant moments with my lens.

 It was curiosity that first led me into photography; a desire to discover new places, immerse myself in nature, and be bowled over by emotion.
 I enjoy finding unique details and preserving rare and unexpected moments on film.
 Thanks to photography, I have been fortunate enough to experience remarkable events in extraordinary places—from the European football championships between Austria and Switzerland, to a remote wedding in the Seychelles.
 I’ve photographed horse farms under smoky Irish skies; experienced the thrill of the 2018 World Equestrian Games in Tryon, North Carolina (USA); and even attended the Royal Wedding of Prince Harry and Meghan Markle in Windsor (UK).